Danvers Opening: Assessment

-As with the Napoleon Opening (2.Qf3?!), 2.Qh5 is frequently played with the hope of delivering the Scholar's Mate, e.g. 2.Qh5 Nc6 3.Bc4 Nf6??
-4.Qxf7#.
-However, Black can easily avoid this, and unlike 2.Qh5, 2.Qf3 poses no impediments to Black's development.
+As with the Napoleon Opening (2.Qf3?!), 2.Qh5 is frequently played with the hope of delivering the Scholar's Mate, e.g. 2.Qh5 Nc6 3.Bc4 Nf6 4.Qxf7.
+Black can easily avoid this, however, and unlike 2.Qh5, 2.Qf3 poses no impediments to Black's development.

 Possible continuations

 Black's worst possible response to 2.Qh5 is 2...Ke7??
 3.Qxe5#.
 (This line ties with a few others for the fastest possible checkmate by White.)
-2...g6?? is also losing after 3.Qxe5+, winning a rook and pawn.
-The most frequently played move is 2...Nc6; 2...Nf6!?, 2...d6 and 2...Qe7 are also occasionally seen.
+Also losing is 2...g6??
+3.Qxe5+, winning a rook and pawn.
+The most frequently played move is 2...Nc6; 2...Nf6, 2...d6 and 2...Qe7 are also occasionally seen.

 Main line: 2...Nc6

 Black defends the e-pawn and prepares to meet 3.Bc4 with 3...Qe7 or 3...g6.
-The latter move is more common and after 4.Qf3 Nf6 5.Ne2 the main position is reached (see diagram).
+The latter move is more common and after 4.Qf3 Nf6 5.Ne2 the main position is reached (diagram).
 White is not worse, but also has no advantage.
 Black can adopt different plans, one of the most popular being 5...Bg7, where 6.0-0 is White's best try for dynamic play, as 6.d3 d5 will lead to an even position with few attacking chances, and 6.Nbc3 Nb4 is interesting but promises little for White.

-Grandmasters Krishnan Sasikiran and Nikola Mitkov played this move against Hikaru Nakamura in 2005.
+GMs Krishnan Sasikiran and Nikola Mitkov played this move against Hikaru Nakamura in 2005.

-2...Nf6!?
+2...Nf6

 This is a speculative gambit sometimes called the Kiddie Countergambit.
-It is unnecessary to sacrifice a pawn for development, since the White queen will have to lose a eventually; however, FIDE Master Dennis Monokroussos advocates the move as the "psychologically correct" response.
+It is unnecessary to sacrifice a pawn for development, since the white queen must lose a tempo eventually; however, FIDE Master Dennis Monokroussos advocates the move as the "psychologically correct" response.